yegor256/blog/_drafts/decorators.md

 However, I believe decorators are not used often enough.
 They should be everywhere, but they are not.
 The biggest advantage we get from decorators is that they make our code _composable_.
-That's why the title of this post is composable decorators instead of the decorators we often use: imperative utility methods, which make our code procedural rather than object-oriented.
+That's why the title of this post is composable decorators.
+Unfortunately, instead of decorators, we often use imperative utility methods, which make our code procedural rather than object-oriented.

 <!--more-->